Khurram Dastgir

-He served as Minister for Defence and Minister for Foreign Affairs, in Abbasi cabinet from August 2017 and May 2018, respectively, until May 2018.
-He served as Minister of State for Science and Technology, Minister of State for Privatisation and Minister of State for Commerce between 2013 and 2014.
-He served as the Minister for Commerce from 2014 to 2017.
+He served as Chairman of Standing Committee of the National Assembly on Commerce from 2008-13.
+He served as Federal Minister for Commerce from 2014-17 in the Cabinet of Nawaz Sharif.
+He served as Federal Minister for Defence from 2017–18 and Federal Minister for Foreign Affairs from 11 May 2018 – 31 May 2018 in the cabinet of Shahid Khaqan Abbasi.
+He also served as Federal Minister for Energy in the cabinet of Shehbaz Sharif from 2022-23.

 Khan studied engineering from the California Institute of Technology and economics at Bowdoin College.

+Beyond his political career, he has also been involved in the family business, has served as the Vice President of Punjab Squash Association for 1998–2002 and has managed District Red Crescent, Gujranwala Club and Jinnah Memorial Library.

 Early life and education

-Khan was born on 3 August 1970.
+Khan was born on 3 August 1970 in Gujranwala, Punjab, Pakistan.

 Khan studied at the St. Joseph's High School in Gujranwala and Cadet College, Hasan Abdal.

 Khan attended the Bowdoin College in Brunswick, Maine from where he holds a degree in Economics and was trained as an electrical engineer at the California Institute of Technology.